Australia

 • The minimum time period to claim overseas representative costs has been reduced from 12 months to 6 months.

-• Costs associated with training are now eligible expenditure for the tier 1 grant.
+• Costs associated with training are now eligible expenditures for the tier 1 grant.

 The new scheme is designed to be simpler and more streamlined for applicants.
-However, as many provisions have changed, businesses should seek assistance if they have questions.
+However, as many of the old provisions have now changed, businesses should seek assistance from professional financial experts before applying for a grant.
+By speaking to an export market development grant consultant first, they can provide guidance on how to faultlessly execute the grant application process, therefore maximising your grant.

 Changes to the Export Market Development Grant